Nandhini-Sureshkumar/Retail-Sales-Time-Series-Forecasting/README.md

 # 🛍️ Retail Sales – Time Series Forecasting

-This project performs time series analysis and forecasting on U.S. retail sales data using ARIMA, ETS, and other techniques.
+This project performs time series analysis and forecasting on U.S. retail sales data using ARIMA, ARIMAX, ETS, and other techniques.

 ## 📁 Structure